DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Apple's storefront for EPUBs and iBooks.

 #####Icon
-A small symbol or picture used in a **Graphical User Interface (GUI)**.
+A small symbol or picture used in a **graphical user interface (GUI)**.
 The icons on the computer screen represent programs or files, e.g. a picture of a painter's palette might represent a program used for drawing and editing pictures, and a picture of a book with a question mark on its cover might represent the text of a manual or a help file.

 #####Incompatiblity
 See **Compatibility**